Submitty Student Auto Feed is an optional command-line PHP script that can automatically fill or update classlists on a cron schedule.

 date_default_timezone_set('America/New_York');

-This option must be set to your timezone.
+This must be set to your timezone.
 The example, above, is set to Eastern timezone.

 Suggested Settings For Timezones in USA